susan-davis/stellar-core/EPISODES.md

 **Development Opportunities:** On good or best ending, increment the other members of the boarding party.
 Development is through the main plot, not a B-plot.
 On bad ending, decrement Kaur, Adamu, and boarding party members.

-### 102:	*The Ringing Plains of Windy Troy*

-LCR Player is court-martialled for the loss of SUS *Argo Navis*.
-(Faces a review board?)
-Flashbacks to Player attending SUS *Punisher*, and a post-solution mode for the player to just play Trek.
-Gives a series of flashbacks from the courtroom to the battle, from a number of POVs.
-Introduces perspective switching.
-The battle is a hard tactical problem for the player to solve.

-NOTE: Move this later in the season?
-More technically demanding than 103, 105, and maybe 104.
-But this needs to happen as early as possible in Player's command.

-**Bad Ending:** Convicted.

-**Bad Ending:** Relieved of command.

-**Fair Ending:** Letter of reprimand; wrong account is accepted, and lesson about Q8 not learned by the Fleet.

-**Good Ending:** Cleared.

-**Best Ending:** Cleared, and got top marks in The Punisher.

-**Development Opportunity:** Maybe Kaur helps get Player cleared, and levels up for succeeding?

-### 103:	*That Eternal Silence*
+### 102:	*That Eternal Silence*

 When a Regulan diplomat is found murdered aboard the *Eridanus*, Player and the crew must solve the case before it becomes an interstellar incident.
 Straight-up murder mystery.
 Lots of NPCs to converse with.
 Bottle show.
-(Include the Kwom B-plot in this one?)
+In a B-plot, Flag Officer Kwomben is unhappy with Kalbar's role on the *Eridanus*, and will take it out on the PC if they stick up for them.

 **The End:** Murderer kills PC or destroys ship.